cembrowskilab/RUHi/README.md

 ### 4. Preview your analysis
 To "auto-analyze" your data, use `goFISH()`.
 This function launches a ShinyApp that will allow you to easily test out variable values and visualize your analysis - as well as download `.eps` versions of the figures.

-__Note: this function works best with a single image or a few combined, however it will begin to get quite slow the more data you put in!__
+__Note: this function works best with a single image or a few combined, however it will begin to get quite slow the more data you put in!__ The number of principle components used (npc) will automatically be half the number of input genes and not optomized as in Section 5b.

 ``` r